ShaharNaveh/ShaharNaveh.github.io/content/blog/practical-networking-guide/index.md

 1. The network address is a series of numerical digits pointing to the network's unique identifier
 1. The host address is a series of numbers indicating the host or individual device identifier on the network

 ### IPv4 Structure
-An IPv4 is comprised of 4 numbers separated by a dot, each of those numbers can be between 0-255.
+An IPv4 address consists of 32 bits.
+Each string of numbers separated by the period consists of 8 bits, represented by 0 to 255 in numerical forms.

 | IPv4 | Valid? |
 | --- | --- |